rstrube/rstrube.github.io-archived/README.md

 # Gaius

-Gaius is an extensible static site generator built in .NET Core.
+Gaius is an ultra-fast, extensible static site generation platform designed to work easily with Github Pages.

+Please visit the official [Gaius Documentation Site](https://gaius-dev.github.io/gaius-docs/) for more information.